 You give the assignment to Ifpi.
 Ifpi has, in turn, chosen to work with GMR as an agent to handle the day-to-day collection and administration on behalf of Ifpi and our rights holders.

 Ifpi strives to offer rights holders an opportunity to take advantage of international royalties collection at the lowest possible cost.
 Neither Ifpi nor GMR charges fixed fees for collection.
-However, a variable administration fee will be applied, which for 2021 will be 12.5% of the collected amount in SEK.
+However, a variable administration fee is applied, which for 2022 is 12.5% of the collected amount in SEK.
 This administration fee only covers actual costs and does not create any profit for Ifpi.

 In such case, you cannot take part in Ifpi’s new service for international royalties collection.
 Our new routines are conditional upon that you give the assignment exclusively to Ifpi for collection worldwide and that your recordings are claimed with Ifpi with the, from time to time, applicable metadata requirements (including ISRC).

 Ifpi will pay out international royalties remuneration once every quarter.
-The first payment will take place during the second half of 2021.
-In order to increase the quality of payments and reduce the risk of adjustments, a post-collection holdback period will be applied.
+The first payment will take place during the first half of 2022.
+In order to increase the quality of payments and reduce the risk of adjustments, a post-collection holdback period is applied.

-- In which foreign countries will Ifpi collect master royalties?
+7. In which foreign countries/territories does Ifpi collect master royalties?

 Ifpi strives to broaden its collection to as many countries as possible around the world.
 A prerequisite for collection is that the country in question has a functioning copyright law and established copyright societies.
 Ifpi and GMR are currently exchanging copyright remuneration from around 50 countries.

-Ifpi will stop collecting international royalties for rights holders who have previously (i.e. prior to 1 November 2020) crossed in one or more foreign countries.
-Each rights holder must actively notify Ifpi (by email to firstname.lastname@example.org) in order for us to start collecting your master royalties internationally.
+Ifpi has stopped collecting international royalties for rights holders who have previously (i.e. prior to 1 November 2020) crossed in one or more foreign countries.
+Each rights holder must actively notify Ifpi (by email to email@example.com) in order for us to start collecting your master royalties internationally.
 Ifpi needs a completely new mandate from each rights holder.